 Willem Thorbecke, Thursday, November 6, 2014

 Foreign reserve accumulation by China and other east Asian countries has been a controversial way to boost exports.
 This column argues that it is not even in their own national interests.
 The policy has been ineffective in maintaining China’s ordinary trade surplus, while its processing trade surplus continues to rely on devaluation in countries further up the supply chain.
 Foreign reserve divestment would increase purchasing power in east Asian countries, free up government revenue, and be innocuous to export competition if properly coordinated.

 Zheng Song, Kjetil Storesletten, Fabrizio Zilibotti, Yikai Wang, Sunday, October 19, 2014

 The design of the pension system is a hot policy issue in China, given its fast-ageing population.
 This column discusses how different pension systems could allow different generations to share the benefits of high growth.
 The authors argue that a reform of the current system is necessary to achieve financial sustainability.
 However, delaying its implementation is advisable on the grounds of its effect on income inequality.

-Florian Mayneris, Sandra Poncet 13 October 2014
+Florian Mayneris, Sandra Poncet, Monday, October 13, 2014